OniCampos/P2-TrafficSignClassifier/writeup_report.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+The second (slippery road sign) and fifth (speed limit 100 km/h sign) images might be difficult to classify because, for the second one, there is a lot of snow on the sign making difficult to analise the pixels on the right way.
+For the fifth image, what can make difficult to predict is that the image is blurry.
-The first image might be difficult to classify because ...
+The other images might be easier to classify because they have good quality.

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.